aptech/docs/docs/strindx.rst

 .. function:: idx = strindx(haystack, needle [, start])

     :param haystack: the data to be searched.
-    :type haystack: string array or vector
+    :type haystack: string array, categorical or string dataframe

-    :param needle: the substring to be searched for in *haystack*.
+    :param needles: the substring to be searched for in *haystack*.
 Must be ExE conformable with *haystack* input.
-    :type needle: string array or vector
+    :type needles: string array or string

     :param start: Optional argument, the starting point of the element-by-element search in *haystack* for an occurrence of *needle*.
         The index of the first character in a string is 1.
 Default=1.